yvonneKim/praetorian-mastermind/README.md

 ## Issues
-- Sometimes, the potential guess list is reduced to zero- there is a flaw in the reduction logic.
+- Sometimes, the potential guess list is reduced to zero- there is a flaw in the reduction logic
-- Network timeouts.
+- Network timeouts and hangs

 ## Install and Run